 It provides an alternative for older adults who are prescribed medical marijuana by their doctors.
 Medical marijuana is legal in some states, but some older people would prefer not to experience the buzz when taking their medicine.

-CBD does not intoxicate or produce a feeling of euphoria when used; however, this is also dependent on the THC content.
+CBD does not intoxicate or produce a feeling of euphoria when used; however, this also depends on the THC content.

 Speaking of which…